 The process is broken into three 20-minute rounds of conversation for the small group (four to five parents, along with a trained facilitator) seated around a table.
 Together, the group selects a discussion question from a list of tailored options at the table, and then the facilitator guides the conversation.
 At the end of the 20-minute round, each member of the group moves to a different table and another discussion begins.
 Once all three rounds are complete, the Café concludes with a large-group discussion to document and share takeaways.

-On December 14 and 15 in the District of Columbia, the Foundation and Be Strong Families hosted a Parent Café Training Institute — a two-day experiential and highly interactive training that prepared many of our Birth-to-Three Policy Alliance partners to convene and conduct their own Parent Cafés.
+On December 14 and 15 in the District of Columbia, the Foundation and Be Strong Families hosted a Parent Café Training Institute — a two-day experiential and highly interactive training that prepared many of our policy partners to convene and conduct their own Parent Cafés.
 Nearly 30 attendees from 10 organizations completed the training.

 Upon completion of this training, our partners received a toolkit containing materials to conduct Parent Cafés at their respective organizations, where they will also receive further coaching from Be Strong Families.
 By adopting and utilizing this proven model, we believe our partners can deepen their impact with the children and families they serve.

 “No matter what you do for a child ― in an early learning center, at school or through other programs and services ― at the end of the day, he or she goes home,” says Gray.
 “The environment children live in matters just as much as the programs they experience during the day.
 Parents need to understand how early learning programs work and how their child is developing so they can play their part in the process — especially during the critical early years of life.”